Do these sound like words you would use in relation to fear of public speaking, a/k/a stage fright?

 That might mean desensitization (there’s a great group in NYC)… speaker coaching… joining a Toastmasters Club … meditating… even taking a beta blocker, if that’s what it takes (just don’t try this for the first time on Speech Day!).

 The point is, there’s no such thing as a one-size-fits-all solution for stage fright, or for the fear of public speaking that holds so many people back.
 But there is a solution that will work for you!

 Don’t stop looking until you find it.

-And if you need some help, I hope you’ll contact me.
+And if you need some help with speechwriting or delivery coaching, I hope you’ll contact me.